 Adrian Teijido (53) is one of the most established Directors of Photography (DoP) in Brazil, working all over the world.
-Videothink had the opportunity to interview Adrian on location in Colombia, where he is preparing to shoot the third season of Narcos, the Netflix series about the infamous drug lord Pablo Escobar that is making headlines all over the world.
+Videothink had the opportunity to interview the cinematographer on location in Colombia, where he is preparing to shoot the third season of Narcos, the Netflix series about the infamous drug lord Pablo Escobar that is making headlines all over the world.

 Interview with Adrian Teijido

 Videothink: If I were from Mars, not knowing anything about life on planet Earth, how would you explain your job to me?